patrick333/typical-python-games/README.md

-raiden
+Typical python games
 ======

-Arcade game Raiden

-This is a project using python 3 and pygame to implement a classic arcade game like Raiden.
+This is a project using python 3 and pygame to implement some popular kinds of games, esp. the classic arcade games (e.g. Raiden)

+A list of games is shown as follows:
+Pong
+brickbreaker
+Raiden